Wisconsin: European settlements

 The British gradually took over Wisconsin during the French and Indian War, taking control of Green Bay in 1761 and gaining control of all of Wisconsin in 1763.
 Like the French, the British were interested in little but the fur trade.
-One notable event in the fur trading industry in Wisconsin occurred in 1791, when two free African Americans set up a fur trading post among the Menominee at present day Marinette.
+One notable event in the fur trading industry in Wisconsin occurred in 1791, when two free African Americans set up a fur trading post among the Menominee at present-day Marinette.
 The first permanent settlers, mostly French Canadians, some Anglo-New Englanders and a few African American freedmen, arrived in Wisconsin while it was under British control.
 Charles de Langlade is generally recognized as the first settler, establishing a trading post at Green Bay in 1745, and moving there permanently in 1764.
 Settlement began at Prairie du Chien around 1781.
 The French residents at the trading post in what is now Green Bay, referred to the town as "La Baye".
 However, British fur traders referred to it as "Green Bay", because the water and the shore assumed green tints in early spring.
 The old French title was gradually dropped, and the British name of "Green Bay" eventually stuck.
 The region coming under British rule had virtually no adverse effect on the French residents as the British needed the cooperation of the French fur traders and the French fur traders needed the goodwill of the British.
 During the French occupation of the region licenses for fur trading had been issued scarcely and only to select groups of traders, whereas the British, in an effort to make as much money as possible from the region, issued licenses for fur trading freely, both to British and to French residents.
 The fur trade in what is now Wisconsin reached its height under British rule, and the first self-sustaining farms in the state were established as well.
 From 1763 to 1780, Green Bay was a prosperous community which produced its own foodstuff, built graceful cottages and held dances and festivities.

+Joseph Roi built the Tank Cottage in Green Bay in 1776.
+Located in Heritage Hill State Historical Park, it is the oldest standing building from Wisconsin's early years and is listed on the National Register of Historic Places.